VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 In the contextual bandit problem, a learner repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.
 Contextual bandit algorithms <sup>{% cite DBLP:journals/corr/AgarwalBCHLLLMO16 %} {% cite DBLP:journals/corr/abs-1003-0146 %}</sup> use additional side information (or context) to aid real world decision-making.
 They work well for choosing actions in dynamic environments where options change rapidly, and the set of available actions is limited.

-## Working with CB in Vowpal Wabbit
+## Working with contextual bandits in Vowpal Wabbit

 To introduce a VW approach to the contextual bandit problem and explore capabilities, this guide uses a hypothetical application called _APP_.